Abdulk-P/faculty_workload/README.md

  then run ther server
  --> python manage.py runserver

- make sure you are in faculty-workload folder where project file , app and  manage.py is located
+ make sure you are in the faculty-workload folder where the project file, app, and  manage.py are located